 - How easy is it to adjust parameters like the timing of the offer message, the wording of the message, the fail-over options, etc?
 Is there an easy-to-use interface so that these adjustments can be made without involving IT resources or calling in a consultant?

 - What happens when your call volume spikes and there are already more calls queued up than can be handled before end-of-day?
 Handling these kinds of sticky situations is really critical.

 - How hard is it to add web & mobile functionality?
 If the vendor is simply offering an API to build on, that’s a project that may never happen?

 - How thorough is the reporting and can it be integrated with your existing reporting tools?

 If you’re exploring this option today, we are happy to help any time.
-Sign up for a live demonstration to learn more about how call-backs work.
+Sign up for a live demonstration or watch our short demo video to learn more about how call-backs work.